 For both of us, this was a dream come true, having read about it and looked at hundreds of pictures from this beautiful village in the heart of Germany.

-We parked the car right next to one of the old town’s medieval wall and walked around in this village torn straight from a fairytale.
+We parked the car right next to one of the old town’s medieval walls and walked around in this village torn straight from a fairytale.

 What I would have done differently?